 Effects of COVID-19 on agribusiness in Ecuador

 Here is an update of the most relevant developments so far in Ecuador related to COVID-19 during March and April and the effects on the agricultural sector.
-Read more about the impact does it have on the non-oil exports, fresh cut flowers, banana exports and the input for egg producers.
+Read more about the impact it has on the non-oil exports, fresh cut flowers, banana exports and the input for egg producers.

 Although no official figures are available yet, the government estimates a USD 350 million loss just in the trade sector, and a similar figure for the industrial sector.
 These are early estimates that are likely to increase as Ecuador considers extending the lockdown beyond April 14th.

 An extended lockdown has considerably slowed-down the economy and imposed severe losses to some key export sectors.
 According to the Ministry of Production and Trade, at least 70% of the productive sectors have totally halted their activity, while the remaining 30% have been granted work flexibility in order to continue operating (agri-businesses, exporting companies, supermarkets and pharmacies).

 Non-oil exports in Ecuador remain in the midst of the crisis

 Despite the reduction in orders in April, Ecuadorian non-oil exports remain.
 The main items that are exported are bananas and shrimp, at the beginning of the covid19 crisis these sectors managed to put their products on international markets, although in April it was a bit complicated and there has been a reduction in some products, but these are the ones that have more output.